JOSEPH'S ARMY EXPERIENCE

 Joseph knew how to work the system.
 Periodically he told the captain that he needed a new clipper and he got a pass to Riga to visit Tshillah, his girlfriend.
 One time Tshillah sent him a letter that his grandmother had died (although she had actually passed away before his birth).
 He got a pass to Riga to visit her again.

 His battalion was stationed in Daugapiltz near the Russian border.
 It was a motorized unit, which used skis in the winter and bicycles in the summer.
 They were given 90 mortar shells and prior to the Russian invasion slept three nights on cobblestone streets near the border.
-As the Russians advanced, they thankfully received the notice to stand down and avoid a fight with an army that would annihilate them.
+As the Russians advanced, Joseph's unit thankfully received the notice to stand down and avoid a fight with an army that would annihilate them.

 The army experience was one of the first times that Joseph really spoke Latvian and lived as a member of the larger nation, rather than as a yiddish-speaking Jew in the Jewish neighborhood of Riga.